 This deck starts out with a wood platform but appears to have the very latest in vinyl fencing for railing.
 Not only does using this type of fencing speed up the construction process, but vinyl does not rust or rot, meaning should last virtually forever and never need to be painted.

-Thanks for reading and i hope you got some ideas from this guide on landscaping ideas around deck.
-Any comments or queries, use the comment form
+Thanks for reading and I hope you got some ideas from this guide on landscaping ideas around deck.
+If you need some more inspiration, see my practical landscaping ideas.
+Any comments or queries, use the comment form.